 Kennedy-Lugar Youth Exchange and Study (YES)

 “The YES program isn’t just life-changing; it opens people’s minds and hearts to different things.
 I owe this program a lot.
-Diversity is present here in so many different forms and it gives a person a greater understanding of freedom.”
+It gives a person a greater understanding of freedom.”

 —YES program student from Kuwait (hosted in Maine)